Alexdoru/MWE/GithubChangelog.md

 - add separate configs for each hacker detector check
 - add config for the warp protection feature
 - add setting to show full name on potion hud
-- add separate configs for updater : check for updater and automatic download
+- add separate configs for updater : check for update and automatic download
 - show formatted names on assists
 - make `/squad` command case-insensitive
 - fix : support gold sword in energy HUD